Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 different months for ease of use.
 I have also consciously tried to keep the number of features on each page to a minimum to ensure each page is a user friendly environment.

+### Surface Plane

+After much careful consideration in thinking out my design process up until this point, it was now time for me to start sketching out my design in a wireframe and really start to bring my ideas to life as well as figuring out the kind of typography I am going to use, the colour schemes and images.

+As I began work on my wireframe in Figma, I knew that the main colours that I wanted to use throughout my website were red and white as these are the colours that FC Bayern München are associated with.

+I used google fonts to decide what font I wanted to use for my website and I ended up going with Exo and Sans Serif as a fall back.
+For my fonts I used a dark grey for my headings and a lighter grey for all other text which were used throughout the website to ensure consistency.

+I used Photoshop to create the images of the players on the Team page.
+I did this by getting a png image of each player from the FC Bayern
+München website and I simply added a grey background layer and then cropped the image.
+I added a hero image to my home and team pages as I believe these are always a very positive thing to be presented with first when you visit a website.

+As seen in my wireframe, I created a page which you would be taken to when you clicked on a player, containing their bio and information.
+However, after discussing my wire frame with my mentor she advised me that this may be too time consuming and isn’t necessary at this time, therefore I decided to leave out this feature for a future release and just link the players to the real FC Bayern München website.

+Once my wireframe was complete it was now time to start bringing it to life and I began developing it in Git Pod.